 Working in a mammography department at a hospital is a rewarding career for highly trained professionals.
-Once you have completed your radiography certification and are interested in taking your career to the next level, consider working with breast imaging and mammograms.
-This one-semester, post-radiography advanced certificate is available to graduates of an accredited Radiography program.
+Once you have completed your radiography certification and want to take your career to the next level, consider working with breast imaging and mammograms.
+This one-semester post-radiography advanced certificate is available to accredited radiography graduates.
 Adding this credential to your resume may give you an additional opportunity to work in outpatient clinics.

 - Performing breast imaging procedures.

 - Preparing patients for procedures.

 - Operating and evaluating breast images for technical quality.